Exabyte-io/documentation/docs/compute/connection-options.md

 ![Guacamole SSH Terminal](../images/GuacamoleSSHTerminal.png "Guacamole SSH Terminal")

-### Guacamole menu
+### Terminal menu
-The Guacamole menu is a sidebar which is hidden until explicitly shown.
+The Termila menu is a sidebar which is hidden until explicitly shown.
 On a desktop or other device which has a hardware keyboard, you can show this menu by pressing Ctrl+Alt+Shift.
 If you are using a mobile or touchscreen device that lacks a keyboard, you can also show the menu by swiping right from the left edge of the screen.
 To hide the menu, you press Ctrl+Alt+Shift again or swipe left across the screen.

-The Guacamole menu provides options for:
+The menu provides options for:

 * Navigating back to the home screen
 * Reading from (and writing to) the clipboard of the remote desktop